Anne Wellesley, Countess of Mornington: Family

-Lord Mornington died in 1781, leaving her and their eldest son Richard, who was 21 then, to raise the rest of the family.
+Lord Mornington died in May 1781, leaving her and their eldest son Richard, who was 21 then, to raise the rest of the family.
 She disliked Arthur when he was young.
 She said that he was "food for powder and nothing more" and constantly worried about his future.
 In 1785, Lady Mornington went to Brussels to live, as a way to economise.
 She took Arthur with her and sent him to the Royal Academy of Equitation at Angers, in Anjou, after she returned to Britain in 1786.
 She was granted a pension of £600 in 1813 by Parliament after Arthur's success in the Peninsular War.

-Her husband's titles were in the Irish peerage, entitling him to sit in the Irish House of Lords, which disbanded following the Act of Union 1800 with Great Britain.
+Her husband's titles were in the Peerage of Ireland, entitling him to sit in the Irish House of Lords, which was disbanded following the coming into force of the Act of Union with Great Britain in January 1801.
 Four of her five sons who survived to adulthood earned titles in Peerage of the United Kingdom, entitling them to sit in the United Kingdom House of Lords, while the fifth, Gerald Valerian, became a bishop, giving him precedence comparable to a peer.